6Bolt/Hook-Of-The-Reaper/README.md

 ### Add a Light Gun:

 Select ‘File’ in the menu at the top, and to the left.
 Select “Add Light Gun” and a new small child window will pop up.
-The first combo box has the supported default light guns, which currently is only RS3 Reaper.
+The first combo box has the supported default light guns, which currently the Retro Shooter RS3 Reaper, Retro Shooter MX24, and JB Gun4IR.
+If you have a light gun that is not in the list, then choose the blank option, and fill out the name and COM port options.
+Then you will have to add the COM Port commands to the 'nonDefaultLG.hor' file, located in the data directory.
 When you select a default light gun, it will lock in certain combo boxes, which is the correct settings for that light gun.
 Then a name is needed in the name box.
 Also the correct COM port needs to be selected.
 If the light guns are connected and powered on, the COM Port info will show up on the right side.
 You can toggle through COM port number, until the correct data shows up on the right.
 Then you can click the “Add” button or the “OK” button.
 The “Add" button will add and save the light gun.
 The “OK button will do the same as the “Add” button, but will close the window after saving.
 If any changes need to be made after the light gun has been saved, then select “Edit” in the top menu, and then select “Edit Light Gun.”
 This will bring up a similar child window, but called “Edit Light Gun.”
 You will be able to edit or delete the light gun.
 There is also windows for adding a COM Device, but nothing can be done with it yet.

 ### Player’s Assignment: